What is Crypto Margin Trading and How Does It Work?

 For active traders, this can mean access to short-term momentum without parking all their capital in one place.
 For swing traders, it can mean holding a position while keeping some cash free, as long as they stay within tight risk limits.

-On Leverage.Trading, we see this reflected in user behavior — margin traders often run multiple calculators in a row to test different leverage levels and entry sizes.
-They’re optimizing, not gambling.
+This is reflected in platform data.
+Margin traders often run multiple calculators in a row to test different leverage levels and entry sizes.
+They are optimizing, not gambling.

 2. Precision Hedging for Risk Control